Table of Contents

 Outsourcing

-While in theory you, the author, can do everything yourself, you will get more done and have higher quality using outsourced services.
-However, be discerning on your choices: outsource individual tasks and not the creative process.
-In other words, find people to proofread, create book covers, and so on.
+While in theory you can do everything yourself, you will get more done and have higher quality using outsourced services.
+Be discerning on your choices: outsource individual tasks, not the creative process.
+Find people to proofread, create book covers, and so on.

-To keep costs under control, keep in mind that you can find excellent professionals on sites such as Fiverr.Com at reasonable rates.
+To keep costs under control, you can find excellent professionals on sites such as Fiverr.com and Upwork.com at reasonable rates.

 Proofreading and Editing

-Careful reading (and rereading) of a (yet to be finally printed) document, to detect any errors in spelling, punctuation, or grammar.
-It may also involve checking of different elements of a layout (such as headlines, paragraphs, illustrations, and colors) for their correct dimensions, placement, type, etc. Every author knows that (despite the spelling checking abilities of modern word processors) a human proofreader is indispensable.
-Also called proofing.
-BusinessDictionary.com
+Proofreading means careful reading and rereading of a document before final printing to detect errors in spelling, punctuation, or grammar.
+It may also involve checking layout elements like headlines, paragraphs, and illustrations for correct dimensions and placement.
+Despite the spelling checking abilities of modern word processors, a human proofreader is indispensable.

-You should always proofread your books yourself at least twice to find any basic errors such as:
+You should always proofread your books yourself at least twice to find basic errors:

-After you validate that your book is as good as you can make it, you should send it to at least one other person, or a proofreading service, to be proofread.
+After you validate that your book is as good as you can make it, send it to at least one other person, or a proofreading service, to be proofread.

-Not getting a professional to proofread your book is asking for trouble because there will almost certainly be a number of grammar and spelling errors, and that can affect both your reputation and your sales.
+Not getting a professional to proofread your book is asking for trouble because there will almost certainly be grammar and spelling errors, and that can affect both your reputation and your sales.

 Creating a Book Index